Free (Florence and the Machine song): Reception

 Hilary Remley of Collider observed that De Wilde's work "expresses the emotions that the music itself stirs, without the explicit need of exact recreation".
 Interpreting the story line, she viewed it as an "exploration of anxiety and overwhelming emotions coming to the question of how we bear it all".
 Emma Sanchez of Variance magazine called it "a beautiful, whirlwind visual for an equally spectacular, exhilarating song about coming out on the other side of a struggle".
 Conseuqence interpreted the activities that Nighy performs in the video as similar to how other people also deal with their feelings of anxiety and viewed Welch's dancing as her "means of melting away anxiety".
 Kate Brayden of Hot Press praised the "humorous visuals, with gorgeous landscape shots".
 Kasper Hermans writing for the Dutch Nieuweplaat magazine felt the clip was fitting for the "free, lightly euphoric feeling" that the song conveys.
 As of July 2022, the clip has been watched more than 5.8 million views on YouTube.

 Live performances

 The song was performed live by the band during a warm-up concert at a warm-up show in New York City.
 On 20 May 2022, the band appeared on BBC One's The One Show where they performed "Free".
 The same month, they also performed a televised appearance of the song at Audacy Live.
-On 3 June 2022, the band appeared at Sirius XM where they performed the song along with "My Love".
+On 3 June 2022, the band appeared at SiriusXM where they performed the song along with "My Love".
 On 18 June 2022, the song was performed on Later with Jools Holland.